Take action for ICWA

 Attend our annual conference

-NICWA’s annual conference will be held in Albuquerque, New Mexico, on March 31–April 3, 2019.
-Join more than 1,200 ICWA advocates to learn more about child welfare and best practices in tribal communities.
-Our conference theme is Our Families, Our Future: Celebrating 40 Years of the Indian Child Welfare Act.
+NICWA’s annual conference will be held in Denver, Colorado on March 29–April 1, 2020.
+Join more than 1,500 ICWA advocates to learn more about child welfare and best practices in tribal communities.